Meral Tasbas: Appearance in The Bar

 Meral Tasbas became a household name when she participated in all five seasons of the reality show The Bar between 2000 and 2004 on Swedish station TV3.
 Tasbas has also appeared on the Turkish version of The Bar.
 On the show Tasbas became a fan favourite and was mentioned in the tabloids for her behaviour at many occasions.
 She received death threats during the second season after an incident in her private life when she was ejected from a mosque in Stockholm for wearing inappropriate clothing.

-Tasbas also received headlines in 2000 when she became hysterical during a hot air balloon ride along with Norwegian pastor Runar Søgaard and the duo almost crashed into a powerline; she had won the ride after completing tasks at The Bar.
+Tasbas grabbed headlines in 2000 when she became hysterical during a hot air balloon ride along with Norwegian pastor Runar Søgaard and the duo almost crashed into a powerline; she had won the ride after completing tasks at The Bar.

 Other reality shows

-Tasbas has also participated in Club Goa broadcast on Strix Television, and spent one night inside the Big Brother house in 2003 as a celebrity guest.
+Tasbas participated in Club Goa broadcast on Strix Television, and spent one night inside the Big Brother house in 2003 as a celebrity guest.
 She has also taken part in the Swedish version of 101 Ways to Leave a Gameshow on Kanal 5.

-During 2002 Tasbas hosted her own talk show on TV3 called Meral-TV.
-In 2011 she appeared on the Turkish talk show Arim Balim Petegim.
+During 2002, Tasbas hosted her own talk show on TV3 called Meral-TV.
+In 2011, she appeared on the Turkish talk show Arim Balim Petegim.

 In 2016, she participated in Realitystjärnorna på godset which was broadcast on TV3, alongside amongst others Victoria Silvstedt and Qristina Ribohn.